 Step 2: Disconnect the battery

-To avoid any form of accidents, it is necessary that you disconnect the negative battery terminal.
+To avoid any form of accident, it is necessary that you disconnect the negative battery terminal.
 This way, you protect both you and your vehicle from any hazardous occurrences.

 Step 3: Run your amp wire